 Like traditional loans, SBA loans are typically awarded to an established business that can provide collateral (like real estate, supplies, or equipment).
 This gives the lender some security, because they can sell your assets if you default on your loan payments.
 But with good financial standing and a solid business plan, it can be a solution for startups that need money.

 SBA startup loans can take months to process, and to combat this, they’ve introduced the SBA Express Loan, which guarantees a response to your loan application within 36 hours.
 These loans follow most of the same guidelines as the regular 7(a), but the maximum loan amount is lower at $350k.
 Also, only some lenders are eligible to participate in the Express Loan program, so the pool of possible lenders is smaller.

 SBA 504 Loans

-504 Loans are for purchasing assets for your business, like land or equipment.
+SBA 504 loans are designed for purchasing fixed assets for your business, like land or equipment.
 The SBA guarantees up to 40% of the value of the asset, but personal guarantees are required.
 Nearly all national and regional lenders participate in the SBA program, so if you plan to get funding for your startup through a bank, it’s worth asking about an SBA startup loan for your business.

 And if none of it pans out, you can always bootstrap it -- or set up that spiked lemonade stand on the corner (we’re sure it would be a hit).
 Just make sure to get a permit, and keep good records for when tax time rolls around.
 Happy entrepreneurship!
 We believe you'll be able to get the funding you need to get your business started.
 And if you're having trouble, drop us a line.
 We're here to answer any of your questions about the SBA loan programs for startups.